Colorado Springs girl, 17, pepper sprayed and handcuffed amid panic attack, lawsuit says

 "She needed help and instead, she was handcuffed, put into the back of the police car, all the while, begging for them to give her her cell phone so she could call her mom," her attorney, David Lane, of Denver-based Killmer, Lane & Newman, LLP, said.
 "Instead, the attached video shows the police pepper spraying her while helpless and handcuffed in the back of a police car."

-Lane provided video of the incident, which appears to be snippets of police officers' bodyworn camera footage and witness cell phone video.
+Lane provided video of the incident, which appears to include snippets of police officers' bodyworn camera footage and witness cell phone video.
 Video may help corroborate the claims.
+That video is posted at the top of this webpage.

 Keens-Dumas, 19, was 17 at the time of the incident.
 She was sitting on the street, crying, in a state of emotional distress, the lawsuit states, when Officers Ryan Yoshimiya and Brianna Ragsdale questioned her and ordered her to calm down and sit.
 Yoshimiya can be heard on camera saying he's taking Keens-Dumas to the hospital when things escalate.